 This unique program provides students with the experience of a lifetime.
-Offered every 2nd year, students enrolled in Geography 341/342 (Geography of the Canadian North) and Physical Education 388 (Arctic Canoe Expedition) participate in geographical study, expedition planning, and a 3-week canoe trip to the Canadian North.
+Offered every 2nd year, students enrolled in Physical Education 387 or Geography 341 (Geography of the Canadian North) and Physical Education 388 or Geography 343 (Arctic Canoe Expedition) participate in geographical study, expedition planning, and a 3-week canoe trip to the Canadian North.

 The program emphasizes interdisciplinary, experiential learning, by integrating aspects of:

 - physical geography

 - expedition planning.

 Take a look at the gallery of past trips which have taken students down the Thelon, Mara/Burnside, Horton, Hood, Kuujjua, and Ellice/Hiukitak Rivers, with most ending at the Arctic Ocean.